Canada won't be rushed into signing TPP, Trudeau insists in Vietnam

 International Trade Minister Francois-Philippe Champagne has said Canada wants the updated TPP to contain progressive chapters on the environment as well as workers' and women's rights.

-But trade experts have said persuading Asia-Pacific economies to include the progressive chapters will likely be a tough sell because some of the countries at the table are far less developed than Canada and would have difficulty implementing them.
-Others said some counties might prefer to leave social issues separate from trade agreements.
+But trade experts have predicted that persuading Asia-Pacific economies on progressive chapters will be a tough sell.

-The 11 remaining TPP economies, including Canada, are trying to revive the deal following U.S. President Donald Trump's decision to withdraw earlier this year.
+Some of the countries at the table are far less developed than Canada and would have difficulty implementing them, while others might prefer to leave social issues separate from trade agreements.

-The TPP is expected to be a central theme at this week's Asia-Pacific Economic Co-operation summit in the Vietnamese city of Danang.
+Trudeau is travelling in the Asia-Pacific over the next week to strengthen Canada's ties to the region.

-Trudeau, who will attend the APEC meetings, is travelling in the Asia-Pacific to strengthen Canada's ties to the region.
+He arrived Wednesday in the buzzing, moped-filled city of Hanoi.
+It's the capital of a fast-growing country that has a deep cultural connection for many Canadians.

-He arrived Wednesday in the busy, expanding city of Hanoi, the capital of a fast-growing country with a deep cultural connection for many Canadians.
+Trudeau met Vietnamese President Tran Dai Quang, Prime Minister Nguyen Xuan Phuc and civil society leaders, with whom he discussed issues like human rights, gender equality and freedom of expression.

 On Thursday, he's scheduled to travel to Ho Chi Minh City to visit the stock exchange, hold a roundtable with business leaders and appear at a university event.